rustyjux/rustyjux.github.io/_posts/2022-10-04-code-whisperer-preview2.md

     # return the projected feature class
     return outFC
 {% endhighlight %}
-My first thought was that is no need to get the input spatial reference Flipping through a few suggestions, I found
+Hey that works.
+My first thought was that there no need to get the input spatial reference.

+Flipping through a few suggestions, I found:
 {% highlight python %}
 def project_fc(fc, out_fc):
     """